carlohamalainen/carlohamalainen.github.io/_posts/2014-05-26-microsoft-blocked-using-blocklist1.md

   - Uncategorized
 format: image
 ---
-I&#8217;ve been running my own mail host for a while now on an Amazon EC2 instance and haven&#8217;t had any problems, but recently some mail bounced from a user whose organisation has hosted email with Microsoft Office365.
-Here&#8217;s the bounce:
+I've been running my own mail host for a while now on an Amazon EC2 instance and haven't had any problems, but recently some mail bounced from a user whose organisation has hosted email with Microsoft Office365.
+Here's the bounce:

 <pre>-------- Original Message --------
 Subject: Undelivered Mail Returned to Sender